webclinic017/simple-financial-market-data-handler/README.md

 To get a first impression about how the fetched data may be processed, please have a look at [this](https://github.com/neongelb/deep-financial-market-analysis).

 ## Overview
 Utilizing this codebase allows to maintain a long-term collection of historical market data of currently approx. 1300 different symbols.
 I'll try to keep the index component symbols as up-to-date as possible.
-Thus, for you it's necessary to contuously pull updates from this repository.
+Thus, for you it's necessary to continuously pull updates from this repository.
 ### So far considered symbols:
 - **Indizes**:
   - USA: S&P 500, Dow Jones, Nasdaq-100